chris30bit/pdsnd_github/README.md

 ### Description
 This python script allows to do some analysis of bike sharing user data.
+It provides some interesting statistcs, and you can interactively filter the data by:

+1) different cities (Washington, New York City, and Chicago)
+2) month
+3) weekday

+It also offers to show 5 datasets of raw data sets.

 ### Files used
 Python script: bikeshare_2.py